 You should be feeling pretty warm after that.
 Now you are ready to do your work out!

 It’s important to remember we want quality over quantity so if you feel the last couple of reps of an exercise aren’t the prettiest why not scale back the reps and do 5 good ones instead of 10 bad ones.
-If you are just starting out, exercising 3 times a week with 1-2 rest days in between will ease your body in gently whilst still seeing some satisfying changes, you will also feel the exercises you used to find hard, start to get easier.
+If you are just starting out, exercising 3 times a week with 1-2 rest days in between will ease your body in gently.
+You will start seeing some satisfying changes, you will also feel the exercises you used to find hard, start to get easier.
 It might be worth recording your exercise with how many reps and the weight (as an example) so you can then track your progression.

-Tip 3– it is important to eat well regardless, however if you have increased your exercise you may want to think about trying to incorporate more protein into your diet to help your body recover after a heavy workout.
+It is important to eat well regardless.
+However if you have increased your exercise you may want to think about trying to incorporate more protein into your diet to help your body recover after a heavy workout.
 Many people decide to supplement with protein shakes, however this isn’t a necessity.
-You can increase your protein intake by eating meats, oily fish such as mackerel, which are packed full of goodness.
-Or, if you are a vegetarian or vegan you could try eating lots of nuts, beans, pulses, mushroom and tofu.
+You can increase your protein intake by eating:

-Tip 4, the last tip– rest days!
+Rest days!
 During this weird time when we have loads of time on our hands, you may want to exercise every day.
 However, it important to listen to your body and give it the rest it needs.
 You will feel great after having a rest day when you get back to exercising.
 Rest days help to avoid injuries as they give your body the time it needs repair.
-Its also not pleasant trying to push through the crazy DOMS (delayed onset muscle soreness- the soreness in your muscles you get after exercising) that you will have after a good workout.
+Its also not pleasant trying to push through the crazy DOMS (delayed onset muscle soreness) that you will have after a good workout.
 Don’t forget it is still important to keep moving during a rest day so why not go for a nice walk or gentle cycle!